 287 Flinders Street, Townsville CBD

-The Rambutan isn't just a hotel and backpackers, it's also got a great restaurant.
+The Rambutan isn't just a hotel, it's also got a great restaurant.
 The instagrammable space offers pool views on one side and city views on the other, and it's a great place to enjoy a unique DIY taco kit and a jug of one of their best cocktails.

 113-119 Flinders Street, Townsville CBD